yonggyuchoimath/yonggyuchoimath.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome!
 My name is Yong-Gyu Choi.
 I am a doctoral student (as a part of integrated master's/doctoral program) at <a href="https://mathsci.kaist.ac.kr/">Department of Mathematical Sciences</a> in <a href="https://www.kaist.ac.kr/">KAIST</a>.
-I study number theory and arithmetic geometry under supervision of Prof. <a href="https://sites.google.com/site/wansukimmaths/">Wansu Kim</a>.
+I study number theory and arithmetic geometry under supervision of Prof. <a href="https://sites.google.com/site/wansukimmaths/">Wansu Kim</a>. <br>

+Email: <a href="mailto:yonggyuchoimath@google.com">yonggyuchoimath@google.com</a>